-To this end, starting from 2019, we have embarked on a progressive consultation process aimed at ver the past 20 years the role understanding how our corporate step was to map the key players Of companies in society has sustainability strategy responds to who sit at the interface with our activities.
+To this end, starting from 2019, we have embarked on a progressive consultation process aimed at ver the past 20 years the role $\,$ understanding how our corporate $\,$ step was to map the key players

+In line with the AA1000 Stakeholder Engagement Standard, the first who sit at the interface with our activities.
 The selection was made on the basis of their ability to affect Ghella's objectives, impacts and performance, or be affected by it.
 The image below shows the categories of Ghella's main stakeholders.